MEET THE TEAM

 I am interested in endosymbiosis, a highly specialized form of mutualism in which a host relies on microbes it houses within its own cells to perform essential functions.
 These close associations permit extensive functional integration and mutual dependence that afford many benefits to both parties, although they are not without risk.
 I aim to understand how these partnerships are established and the factors driving their long-term persistence using a combination of genomics and mathematical models.
 My current research focuses on genome instability in the mitochondria and in the bacterial endosymbionts of cicadas.

-More about Kat
+More about Yongsoo

 More about Phil